thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 * ``cmd`` - a handler to report and receive our custom run-time parameters will be implemented later in :ref:`amp-run-time-params`.

-* ``cache`` - this handler, responsible for L1 cache operations will be implemented later.
-It is not required by a basic example when the pipeline is created on a single DSP core.
+* ``cache`` - this handler, responsible for L1 cache operations, will be implemented later.
+It is not required in a basic example when the pipeline is created on a single DSP core.

-Before you start implementing the handlers, add trace macros at the beginning of the *amp.c*.
+Before you start implementing the handlers, add trace macros to the beginning of the *amp.c*.
 Note the ``TRACE_CLASS_AMP`` class identifier declared earlier.

 .. code-block:: c